carpentries-incubator/pangenomics/_episodes/02-downloading-genomes.md

 ~~~
 {: .output}

-Once we know that the genome is available in NCBI,
-let us download its corresponding fasta file.
-The flag
-`-o agalactie_515` specifies `agalactie_515` as the output directory.
-Notice that the `-n` flag is not included in this command.
-This is because
-now we will downloading the genome instead of finding if it is available
-in NCBI.
+Great!
+The genome is available!

+Now, we can proceed to download it.
+To better organize our data, we can save this file into an specific directory for this strain.
+We can indicate this instruction with the `--output-folder` or `-o` flag followed by the name we choose.
+In this case, will be `-o agalactie_515`.
+Notice that now we no longer need the flag the `-n`.

 ~~~
 $ ncbi-genome-download --formats fasta --genera "Streptococcus agalactiae" -S 515 -o agalactiae_515 bacteria